← All insights

 BEC is beaten with process and habits more than technology:

 • Verify out of band.
 Any request to send money or change banking details gets confirmed by a phone call to a known number — never a number or link from the email itself.
+This single habit stops the majority of BEC losses.
+(It’s the same reflex that defeats bank impersonator scams.)

 • Turn on MFA.
 It’s the best defence against the account takeover that often kicks off a BEC attack.
+Our guide on how to roll out MFA walks through it, and securing Microsoft 365 covers the mailbox side.

 • Use email authentication.
 SPF, DKIM, and DMARC make it harder for attackers to spoof your domain.